dianisley/PythonfromZerotoHero/Web Development/README.md

     return render_template('wtf.html', form=form)

-:two: The second `thankyou()` route will be activated through the `redirect()` function, in which we will display the data submitted by the user through the session variables
+:seven: The second `thankyou()` route will be activated through the `redirect()` function, in which we will display the data submitted by the user through the session variables

     @app.route('/thankyou')
     def thankyou():